ElectronicCats/CatFinder/README.md

-# Cat Finder
+# CatFinder
-An explorer spacial

-The mision change and now in Electronic Cats invite you to this new spacial challenge.

-Cat Finder is a explorer vehicule that recolect data about the spacial environtmet.
-The data that Cat Finder give us are humidity, atmostfire pressure, temperature, CO2 levels in ppm, TVOC levels in ppb, position with acelerometre and gyroscope, and give us imagen about the space that vehicule is touring.
+The electronic cats team in conjunction with The Inventor's House, have developed a new Mars Rover Kit

+The electronic cats team together with The Inventor's House have developed a new development kit for a Mars Rover in which almost everyone can participate

+"The CatFinder" is an exploration vehicle that collects data from the environment in which it travels.
+"The CatFinder" is cappable to read and transmit data about
+- humidity,
+- atmostfire pressure,
+- temperature,
+- CO2 levels in ppm,
+- TVOC levels in ppb,
+- position with acelerometre and gyroscope,
+- and video of what the CatFinder are seeing about the space that vehicule is touring.

 ## Licence ##